 Learn how to make the best oven baked sweet potatoes with this easy recipe.
 They’re perfectly tender with crispy and delicious skin!

 I’ll admit, I didn’t start eating sweet potatoes until a few years ago.
 My mom never made them growing up, so I thought I didn’t like them.
 Then one day I tried these scalloped sweet potatoes and I was hooked.
 Now I make some sort of dish with them almost every week.

-I love a classic baked potato, but if you’re trying to eat a little healthier, baked sweet potatoes are a great option.
+I love a classic baked potato, but if you’re trying to eat a little healthier then baked sweet potatoes are a great option.
 They’re loaded with fiber and antioxidants and are a great source of healthy carbs.
 Not only are they great for you, but they also taste delicious too!
 When baked in the oven, they get super tender on the inside with perfectly crispy skin.

 Scrub and Wash